-Firstly, we present a panel of six sniffers with not only a dilution of the odour sample, but also a sample of clean air.
-We use stainless steel horns connected to an olfactometer to do this.
-Then they select which horn contains the odour, through a ‘forced-choice’ assessment.
-The sniffers specify whether it’s a guess, inkling or certain choice.
+We use sniffing ‘horns’ connected to an olfactometer (a specialist laboratory instrument) to do this.
+The panel then selects which horn contains the odour, through a ‘forced-choice’ assessment.
+They must specify whether their answer is a guess, inkling or certain choice.

-We then repeat the process with increasingly higher concentrations of odour.
-We’ll only stop when all six odour assessors are certain the odour is present on two successive occasions.
+We repeat the process with increasingly higher concentrations of odour.
+We’ll only stop when all six assessors are certain the odour is present on two successive occasions.
 The final output gives each sniffer an individual threshold estimate.
 Finally, we calculate the results to give us the geometric mean of the odour concentration in the sample.

 You’re probably wondering what kind of thing we come across when odour testing.
 Well, the most common odour our sniffers encounter is from sewage works.
 But they could also be faced with anything from to leather to rotten eggs to pet food.
 Ordinarily it’s really not as bad as it sounds though!

 The odour laboratory at Silsoe Odours is far from your average workplace.
 In fact, it’s completely odour free!
 And that’s trickier to achieve than you might think.
-All our odour assessors are tasked with very strict requirements.
-For instance, they mustn’t use fabric softeners or conditioners on their clothes, or wear perfume or aftershave.
+We task all our odour assessors with very strict requirements.
+For instance, they must not use fabric softeners or conditioners on their clothes, or wear perfume or aftershave.